muratko357/Portfolio/README.md

 - Integrated reverse geocoding to fill missing region and province names.
 - Standardized shapefile projections and formats for seamless mapping.

-#### Impact:

-This dashboard provides humanitarian organizations with actionable insights into security risks, supporting managers in resource allocation, risk assessment, and policy development.
+**Impact:** This dashboard provides humanitarian organizations with actionable insights into security risks, supporting managers in resource allocation, risk assessment, and policy development.
 By integrating data cleaning, modeling, and GIS tools, it serves as a blueprint for advanced geospatial analysis and reporting.

+_Note: The data points indicating incident locations are approximate rather than exact, due to the imputation of missing values in the latitude and longitude columns._

 📂 Explore the [repository](https://github.com/muratko357/Aid-worker-security-incidents-analysis):